Church Planter / Pastor - Manchay, Peru

 When I graduated from high school, my younger brother and I decided to go to the jungle to take my father where he could not get alcohol.
 We lived there nearly three years, and he gave up drinking during that time.
 However, the terrorists were taking over the remote areas of Peru and they came to our village.
 They began killing people, recruiting young men, and destroying all that the people had worked for.
 I sent my father and brother to Lima so that they could escape the terrorists, but I thought I was courageous, and so I stayed to protect our things.
 I was not saved yet, but I claimed the verse in Matthew 10:28 that says we should not fear him that could kill the body, but rather Him that could kill both body and soul.
 But when the terrorists struck closer to my home, I fled for my life to the capital city, Lima, leaving all the fruits of our hard labor behind.

 My family had already been in Lima for a few months and my dad had found a job as the caretaker of a Baptist church.
-I went to visit him and the missionary's wife at the church offered me a two week job at their house, cleaning and preparing it for them to move in.
+When I went to visit him the missionary family at the church offered me a two-week job at their house, cleaning and preparing it for them to move in.
 I accepted, and since they needed more help, I stayed for four years working with them.

-During that time, I went to the church with the missionariesand at a particular midweek service, I remember the missionary preaching on Proverbs 6, “These six things doth the Lord hate."
+During that time, I went to the church with the missionaries.
+At a particular midweek service, I remember the missionary preaching on Proverbs 6: “These six things doth the Lord hate."
 God used the message to convict my heart of sin, and for a couple of weeks I was in complete misery over my sin.

 Finally on February 28, 1994, by the grace of God He saved me.
 I began to get involved right away in another church closer to the house and both that pastor and the missionary with whom I lived discipled me.
 As I learned more I began to do more.
 I taught a children's Sunday school class, led singing, became one of the teachers of the youth services, and began to teach in a Bible club in a small nearby shanty-town called Manchay.